-Basic management setup configures only enough connectivity for management of the system, extended setup will ask you to configure each interface on the system.
+Basic management setup configures only enough connectivity for management of the system, extended setup will ask you to configure each interface on the system. '''

-Would you like to enter basic management setup? [yes/no]: yes Configuring global parameters: '''

 '''

+Would you like to enter basic management setup? [yes/no]: yes

+Configuring global parameters:

 Enter host name [Switch]:host-name

 The enable secret is a password used to protect access to

 privileged EXEC and configuration modes.
 This password, after

 entered, becomes encrypted in the configuration.

 Enter enable secret: enable-secret-password

 The enable password is used when you do not specify an

 enable secret password, with some older software versions, and

 some boot images.

 Enter enable password: enable-password

 The virtual terminal password is used to protect

 access to the router over a network interface.

 Enter virtual terminal password: terminal-password

 Configure SNMP Network Management? [no]: yes

 Community string [public]:

 Current interface summary

 Any interface listed with OK? value "NO" does not have a valid configuration

 Interface

 IP-Address

 OK?
 Method Status

 Protocol

 Vlan1

 172.20.135.202 YES NVRAM up

-up
+uρ

 GigabitEthernet6/0/1

 unassigned

 YES unset up

 up

 GigabitEthernet6/0/2

+down

 unassigned

 YES unset up

-down

 <output truncated>

 Port-channel1

 unassigned

-YES unset. up
+YES unset up

 down

 Enter interface name used to connect to the

 management network from the above interface summary: vlan1

 Configuring interface vlan1:

 Configure IP on this interface? [yes]: yes

 IP address for this interface: ip_address

 Subnet mask for this interface [255.0.0.0]: subnet_mask

 Would you like to enable as a cluster command switch? [yes/no]: yes

 Enter cluster name: cluster-name

 The following configuration command script was created:

 hostname host-name

 enable secret 5 $1$LiBw$0Xc1wyT.PXPkuhFwqyhVi0

 enable password enable-password

 line vty 0 15

 password terminal-password

 snmp-server community public

-1

 no ip routing

 interface GigabitEthernet6/0/1

 no ip address

 interface GigabitEthernet6/0/2

 no ip address

-end

 '''

 '''

+!

+cluster enable cluster-name

+!

+end

 Use this configuration? [yes/no]: yes

 !

 [0] Go to the IOS command prompt without saving this config.

 [1] Return back to the setup without saving this config.

 [2] Save this configuration to nvram and exit.

 Enter your selection [2]:

 '''

-Command Description show running-config Displays the operating configuration.
-For syntax information, use this link to the Cisco IOS Release 12.2 Command Reference listing page: http://www.cisco.com/en/US/products/sw/iosswrel/ps1835/prod_command_reference_list.html Select the Cisco IOS Commands Master List, Release 12.2 to navigate to the command. show version Displays version information for the hardware and firmware.
+Command Description show running-config Displays the running configuration on the switch.
+For syntax information, select Cisco IOS Configuration Fundamentals Command Reference, Release 12.2 > File Management Commands > Configuration File Management Commands. show version Displays version information for the hardware and firmware.